CSE232-MSU/CSE232/labs/lab02.md

 The above line will format the project.cpp file according to the Google Style Guide (more on that later).

+To install `clang-format` on Coding Rooms, run:

+`sudo apt install clang-format`

+and specify `Y` at the confirmation step.

 ## Coding Assignment

 ### Background

 The New Horizons spacecraft, launched January 19th 2006, is the first earth spacecraft to have made contact with the planet, Pluto.
 On January 1st, 2019 it was scheduled to make contact with the first Kuiper belt object, KBO-2014-KU69.
 The [NASA update page](http://pluto.jhuapl.edu/Mission/Where-is-New-Horizons/index.php) reported it at a distance of 37.33 Astronomical Units (AU) from the Sun, traveling away at 14.33 km/sec (8.90 mi/sec) on 12/30/2016.

 For this lab, you will use the `cin` and `cout` streams, along with some simple mathematics for calculating New Horizon's distance from the Sun.
-The important part of the assignment is to learn the skills needed to access the class web site, access a project description, and create a new program in C++.
+The important part of the assignment is to learn the skills needed to access the class website, access a project description, and create a new program in C++.

 ### Program Specifications